aparrett/Gighub/README.md

 # Gighub

 Gighub is a sample web application for monitoring and sharing music Gigs.
 I made this project following along with Mosh Hamedani's three "Become a Full-stack .NET Developer" courses on PluralSight.
+I have added tests that were outside of the scope of the course but the application does not have full test coverage at this time.

 ## Built With